mattearly/dmpower/README.md

 ### 1. Introduction

-My original plan was to create a helpful program for me as a Dungeon Master.
-Anything that could save me precious minutes of game time and keep it the same old D&D, just better and faster.
+My original plan was to create a helpful program for _me_ as a Dungeon Master.
+I put tools in that could save me precious minutes of game time.
+Faster and better D&D!

-* This tool is best suited for Dungeon Masters.
+* This tool is best suited for Dungeon Masters, but players may find it of some use as well.
 * Tools marked ![tinyredgem](img/tinyredgem.png) are the ones I found myself using the most, give them a shot.
 * All rolls and generator randomness done with [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister), arguably the best randomizer out there.
 * Uncrashable.
 I've taken measures to make sure the end user cannot accidentally crash the program.
 You can do no wrong.
 Go crazy testing.